 As well as being the core document for all professionals working in the foundation years, the EYFS framework gives mums and dads confidence that regardless of where they choose for their child’s early education, they can be assured that the same statutory commitments and principles will underpin their child’s learning and development experience.

-Our EYFS Policy can be found here.
+Our EYFS Policy can be found on our policies page.

 Areas of learning